Touchpad: History

+In 1980, Xerox offered one of the first, if not the first, touchpads on a computer system with their Xerox 860, a word processing workstation aimed at medium- and large-sized businesses.
+Embedded on the Xerox 860's keyboard, to the right of the keys, is the circular touchpad, which Xerox dubbed the "Cat" (short for capacitance-activated transducer).
+Xerox offered the Cat as an alternative input method for selecting strings of text to copy, delete, insert, or move around the document.

 By 1982, Apollo desktop computers were equipped with a touchpad on the right side of the keyboard.
-Introduced a year later, in 1983, the first battery powered clamshell laptop, the Gavilan SC included a touchpad, which was mounted above its keyboard, rather than below, which became the norm.
+Introduced a year later, in 1983, the first battery-powered clamshell laptop, the Gavilan SC included a touchpad, which was mounted above its keyboard, rather than below, which became the norm.

 Psion's MC 200/400/600/WORD Series, introduced in 1989, came with a new mouse-replacing input device similar to a touchpad, although more closely resembling a graphics tablet, as the cursor was positioned by clicking on a specific point on the pad, instead of moving it in the direction of a stroke.

-Laptops with touchpads were then launched by Olivetti and Triumph-Adler in 1992.
+Laptops with touchpads were launched by Olivetti and Triumph-Adler in 1992.
 Cirque introduced the first widely available touchpad, branded as GlidePoint, in 1994.
 Apple introduced touchpads with modern placing in the PowerBook 500 series in 1994, using Cirque's GlidePoint technology, which Apple refers to as a "trackpad"; it replaced the trackball of previous PowerBook models.
 Since 2008, Apple's revisions of the MacBook and MacBook Pro incorporated a "Tactile Touchpad" design with a button integrated into the tracking surface (the lower part of the touchpad surface acts as a clickable button).

 Another early adopter of the GlidePoint pointing device was Sharp.
 Later, Synaptics introduced their touchpad into the marketplace, branded the TouchPad, and Epson was an early adopter of this product with their ActionNote.

 As touchpads began to be introduced in laptops in the 1990s, there was often confusion as to what the product should be called.
 No consistent term was used, and references varied, such as: glidepoint, touch sensitive input device, touchpad, trackpad, and pointing device.

 Users were often presented with the option to purchase a pointing stick, touchpad, or trackball.
 Combinations of the devices were common, though touchpads and trackballs were rarely included together.
 Since the early 2000s, touchpads have become the dominant laptop pointing device as most consumer laptops produced during this period and beyond includes only touchpads, displacing the pointing stick.